jbohnslav/opencv_transforms/README.md

 ## Requirements
 * A working installation of OpenCV. **Tested with OpenCV version 3.4.1**
 * Tested on Windows 10.
+There is evidence that OpenCV doesn't work well with multithreading on Linux / MacOS, for example `num_workers >0` in a pytorch `DataLoader`.
+I haven't tried this on those systems.

 ## Installation
 * `git clone https://github.com/jbohnslav/opencv_transforms.git`